On data and dimension in chemistry -- irreversibility, concealment and emergent conservation laws: Discussion

 \section{Discussion}

 Machine learning (ML) approaches can learn representations of chemical data and make predictions based on this representation.
-Importantly, any ML representation that incorporates inherent symmetries and constraints will make more physically sound predictions and will need less training data\cite{batzner_e3-equivariant_2022}.
-The algorithmic detection of such symmetries has become an important development in its own right\cite{Liu_PRE_2024,sturm_conservation_2022,brunton_discovering_2016,schmidt_distilling_2009,Mototake2021,Wetzel2020}.
+Importantly, any ML representation that incorporates inherent symmetries and constraints will make more physically sound predictions and will need less training data \cite{batzner_e3-equivariant_2022}.
+The algorithmic detection of such symmetries has become an important development in its own right \cite{Liu_PRE_2024,sturm_conservation_2022,brunton_discovering_2016,schmidt_distilling_2009,Mototake2021,Wetzel2020}.
 Understandably, many ML approaches have adopted CRNs as the model representation to be learned, through a variety of learning strategies \cite{taylor_automated_2021, willis_inference_2016, bures_organic_2023,ji_autonomous_2021}.
 The challenges posed by ML and MCR thus bring us back to our original unresolved challenge, namely, how CRN structure follows from data, and \textit{vice versa}.

+Stochastic thermodynamics has recently started to unearth current-current relations, including affine\cite{Harunari2024} relations and their multilinear generalizations\cite{cengio2025} among stationary nonequilibrium currents in Markov Networks.
+Co-production provides a new body of results beyond Markov Networks and stationary states to the developing corpus of current-current relations.
+We surmise that these relations are connected and that there are deeper current-current relations yet to be elucidated, along with dimensional consequences.

-In paper I, we advance a first line of results to relate structural elements (cycles, conservation laws, reactions, species, co-production) in the CRN to the dimension of the data it can bring forth.
+In this paper we advanced a methodology to relate structural elements (cycles, conservation laws, reactions, species, co-production) in the CRN to the dimension of the data it can bring forth.
 We have by no means exhausted this strategy: further dimensional quantities (such as isosbestic points and its generalizations, data dimensions with added constraints) can be defined and measured, and related to structural elements by the fundamental theorem of linear algebra.
-This will form the object of paper II and III.
+Through the co-production linkage law (CLL), our framework fully characterizes the co-production in a system.
+However, other chemical mechanisms exist that can lead to emergent conservation laws, e.g. due to experimental resolution making some reactions unobservably slow (Sec. \ref{subsection:res-dep}) or fast (Fig. \ref{fig:robustness}c,d).
+In our companion paper\cite{blokhuis2024ejoc} we discuss further chemical sources of emanants.
+Further dimensional formalizations of chemistry and its data will form the object of future work.

 The data dimension is useful for filtering competing hypotheses.
 As more measured dimensional quantities (such as data dimension $d$) are combined, the identity of a CRN can be narrowed down further: the pool of CRNs that can obey all the observed constraints shrinks exponentially with the number of constraints.